hdrhbbu1/www/content/articles/2017/08/commuting-while-disabled/index.md

 If someone were causing you pain, how do politely ask them to stop?
 What if they won't?
 What if they're a stranger?

 This is a narrative I play out almost daily as entitled mothers bounce the stroller with their precious cargo off some part of my body.
 I don't have to be in the way, just nearby.
-If the stroller doesn't roll over my foot (which I've usually tucked away well in advance), you'll often be hit with a diaper bag.
+If the stroller doesn't roll over my foot (which I've usually tucked away well in advance), I'll often be hit with a diaper bag.

 I can't tell you how often that has happened, so we can therefore surmise that public transit is a dangerous place for the chronically ill.
 Today, however, I found myself wheezing as I begged a middle-aged woman to help me clear the car of her excessively strong perfume.
 It was, in her own words, to mask the repulsive smell of cigarettes.